wolfty27/Connected-Capacity/docs/cc2-implementation-plan.md

-# Connected Capacity 2.0 Implementation Plan
+# Connected Capacity 2.1 Implementation Plan

 ## Current State Overview
-- **Architecture**: Laravel 8 monolith focused on hospital ↔ retirement home placements.
+- **Architecture**: Recently upgraded to Laravel 10 but still shaped like the original Laravel 8 monolith focused on hospital ↔ retirement home placements.
 Controllers are fat, views are Blade/Datatables, routes are all web-based with a single `AuthenticatedRoutes` middleware guarding most paths (`routes/web.php`).
 - **Domain**: Models cover admins, hospitals/new hospitals, retirement homes, patients, bookings, tiers, assessment forms, galleries, in-person assessments, and Calendly tokens.
 There are no service orchestration entities.
 - **Data**: Migrations define placement tables only and include notable issues such as `patients.status` declared as boolean while controllers persist string workflow states.
 Soft deletes exist on most domain tables but there are no foreign keys or indexes beyond the defaults.
 - **Integrations & Jobs**: Calendly OAuth is implemented through synchronous cURL calls.
 Sanctum exists but only for the unused `/api/user` endpoint.
 No queues, jobs, or audits are present.